What to do in spring

 2. Spring blossom in the Howardian Hills

 Spring brings a season of milder temperatures and a burst of growth as gardens and orchards blossom.
-What better time to sample a Blossom Tour of Ampleforth Abbey’s famous apple orchards?
-40 different varieties are grown and you’ll also get a chance to see how their cider is made in the Cider Mill before a tasting or two, not to mention a slice of Ampleforth’s famous cider apple cake.
+What better time to sample an Orchard Tour of Ampleforth Abbey’s famous apple orchards?
+40 different varieties are grown and you’ll also get a chance to see how their cider is made in the Cider Mill before a tasting or two, not to mention a slice of Ampleforth’s famous apple cake.

 The Yorkshire Arboretum is a riot of colour and fragrance too, as spring bulbs and 6,000 trees burst into flower.
 Over the road, Castle Howard's 1,000 acres of Grade 1 listed parkland and gardens have stunning displays of daffodils, later followed by bluebells in Pretty Wood.
 Woodland walks, lakeside strolls and free tours revealing the secrets of Castle Howard’s gardens are all part of the package.